gioblu/PJON/src/strategies/OverSampling/README.md

 ```

 #### Known issues
 - In older versions, `OverSampling` was affected by ineffective and short range if used in `PJON_HALF_DUPLEX` mode.
-This issue has been fixed by handling the gain refresh (see issue [91](https://github.com/gioblu/PJON/issues/91)).
+This issue has been fixed by suggesting the use of pins part of 2 different port groups.
+- In `PJON_HALF_DUPLEX` mode it may be required to use the preamble to let receiver's gain to be set back to the transmitter's signal magnitude before packet reception.

 #### Safety warning
 In all cases, when installing or maintaining a PJON network, extreme care must be taken to avoid any danger.
 Before any practical test or hardware purchase for a wireless [OverSampling](/src/strategies/OverSampling) radio setup, compliance with government requirements and regulations must be ensured.